Autism Speaks Canada Walk: Montréal 2017

 Local Walk Ambassador: Arianna

 Arianna was a beautiful, happy baby.
 From the beginning, she loved to laugh, she loved to dance, was a bit of a clown and loved to be cuddled.
 To my husband and I, she appeared to be developing normally, although we thought her speech was a bit delayed and she didn’t really play with others or her toys very much.
-At 18 months we addressed our concerns with our family doctor who referred us to a developmental specialist.
+At 18 months, our family doctor referred us to a developmental specialist.
 During the long wait for the assessment, Arianna began to regress.
 The words she had became practically non-existent and her character began to change right in front of us as she became withdrawn into her own world.
 It was heartbreaking, not being able to hear her call us Mama or Papi anymore.
-Finally, 18 months later, and after a series of evaluations and tests, Arianna was diagnosed with autism.
+Finally, 18 months later, Arianna was diagnosed with autism.

-We remember the Doctor discussing her evaluation, talking about autism and all of the local services that were available for her.
-We left with a lot of information to process, but felt encouraged about the assistance we would receive which would help our daughter.
-At that point, we didn’t realize that everything had a waiting list and access to the right services at the right time was unlikely.
-This was devastating for us and we began worrying even more about what would happen to her if she didn’t receive the help she needed or if we were no longer here.
+We remember the Doctor discussing her evaluation, and at that point, we didn’t realize that everything had a waiting list and access to the right services at the right time was unlikely.
+This was devastating for us.
 Arianna is 4 ½ now.
 She is still non-verbal.
 She can feed herself, is affectionate, loves hugs and is always really happy.
-She still has days that are tough, but we are blessed to have so many good days and are now enjoying the little victories when they happen.
 She shows us every day that love doesn't need words.

 Support has been everything to us.
-Without our families who have been always understanding and available whenever we need them, I'm not sure we could do it.
 When people say it takes an army it is definitely the truth!

 Autism and other spectrum disorders are just beginning to get the visibility they require in order to provide government and private funding for research and resources.